jamesdbrock/replace-benchmark/README.md

 These benchmarks are intended to measure the wall-clock speed of *everything except the actual pattern-matching*.
-Speed of the pattern-matching the responsibility of the [__megaparsec__](http://hackage.haskell.org/package/megaparsec) and [__attoparsec__](http://hackage.haskell.org/package/attoparsec) libraries.
+Speed of the pattern-matching is the responsibility of the [__megaparsec__](http://hackage.haskell.org/package/megaparsec) and [__attoparsec__](http://hackage.haskell.org/package/attoparsec) libraries.